About HOMER SYKES

 Homer Sykes.
 Luminous Lint, for Connoisseurs of Fine Photography http://www.luminous-lint.com/app/photographer/Homer__Sykes/A/

 I am a professional magazine and documentary photographer.
 My principal commissions in Britain during the 1970's - 1980's, were for what used to be called the "weekend colour supplements" such as The Telegraph, The Sunday Times, The Observer, You and the Sunday Express magazines.
 I covered weekly news for Newsweek, Time, and the former Now!
-Magazine; covering conflicts in Israel, Lebanon, and Northern Ireland, as well as general news in the UK.
-Over the last forty-five years I have shot numerous magazine portraits of the famous and not so famous - at home, at work and at play.
+Magazine; covering conflicts in Israel, Lebanon, and Northern Ireland, as well as weekly news in the UK.
+Over the last fifty years I have shot numerous magazine portraits of the famous and not so famous - at home, at work and at play.
 I have always worked on personal photographic documentary projects along side commercial magazine assignments.
-In the 1970's I started on what has become an on going career project documenting traditional British folklore customs.
+In the 1970's I started on what has become an on going career project documenting traditional British folklore customs and annual events.
 In 1977 my first book was published Once a Year, Some Traditional British Customs (Gordon Fraser).
 In 2016 Dewi Lewis Publishing re-published this volume with over 50 'new' images from my archive.
 I am the author, and co-author-photographer of nine books about Britain as well as Shanghai Odyssey (Dewi Lewis Publishing) and On the Road Again (Mansion Editions).
 The latter, an American project, was started in 1969, while I was at college.
 The photographic road trip was repeated in 1971, the work was then put away for thirty years, and in 1999 and 2001 I travelled once again by Greyhound bus criss-crossing America documenting the ‘down home’ idiosyncrasy of everyday middle America.
 In 2002 I set up my one-man band self-publishing concern Mansion Editions.
 To date Mansion Editions has published On the Road Again and Hunting with Hounds.
-More recently Cafe Royal Books have published 19 zines of my work.
+More recently Cafe Royal Books have published 20 zines of my work.

 Many private collectors and national collections own my work.
 For ten years I was a Visiting Lecturer at the London College of Communication (University of the Arts London) taking group and one-to-one tutorials with both MA and BA students studying Photojournalism and Documentary photography.